Skip to content

 • Metadata - json-eval($.metadata)

-10. Drag and drop the Respond Mediator to send back the response from uploading the blob.
+10. Add the Respond Mediator to send back the response from uploading the blob.

 Microsoft Azure Storage use case

-11. Create the next API resource, which is /downloadblob by dragging and dropping another API resource to the design view.
-This API resource will retrieve information from the incoming HTTP POST request such as the container name and blob name and download from Microsoft Azure Storage.
+11. Follow the same steps to create the next API resource, /downloadblob.
+This API resource will retrieve information from the incoming HTTP POST request, such as the container name and blob name, and download from Microsoft Azure Storage.

 • Container Name - json-eval($.containerName)